marafiq/adnanrafiq/blog/2023-11-12-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2/index.md

 2. Accept the headers from the known hosts only.
 3. Use the Host filtering middleware to avoid spoofing attacks on your application.
 4. Discard the `X-Forwarded-*` headers at the public proxy or load balancer.
+5. If you are using `Kestrel` as public server then you should not use this middleware.
+Instead, if you intend to use `Kestrel` as a reverse proxy, then you should use the `YARP` reverse proxy which is written in .NET and allows you to configure the `X-Forwarded-*` headers.

 ### A question for you?
 Should this middleware be added before or after the Host Filtering middleware?
 And Why?